Seal hunting: Pacific

 Australasian sealing measured its output in terms of skins.

-By about 1815 sealing in the Pacific had faded in importance.
+By about 1815, sealing in the Pacific had faded in importance.
 A brief revival occurred from 1823, but this proved very short-lived.
 Although highly profitable at times and affording New South Wales one of its earliest trade staples, sealing's unregulated character saw its self-destruction.
 Notable traders from Britain and based in Australia included Simeon Lord, Henry Kable, James Underwood and Robert Campbell.
 Plummers of London and the Whitneys of New York also became involved.

-By 1830 most Pacific seal-stocks had been seriously depleted, and Lloyd's Register of Shipping only showed one full-time sealing vessel on its books.
+By 1830, most Pacific seal-stocks had been seriously depleted, and Lloyd's Register of Shipping only showed one full-time sealing vessel on its books.

 In the North Pacific, the later 1800s saw large harvests of fur seals.
 These harvests decreased along with fur-seal populations.

 Industrial era

 Growing from the international Grand Banks fishery, the Newfoundland hunt initially used small schooners.
 Kill rates averaged 451,000 in the 1830s, and rose to 546,000 annually during the first half of the next decade, which led to a marked decline in the harp seal population that in turn adversely impacted profits in the sealing industry.

-Sealing reached its peak in Newfoundland in the 1860s, with the introduction of more powerful and reliable steamships that were capable of much larger range and storing capacity.
+Four hundred schooners carried 13,000 Newfoundland sealers on the annual hunts of the 1850s.
+An annual kill of 700,000 was estimated when sealing reached its peak in Newfoundland in the 1860s, with the introduction of more powerful and reliable steamships that were capable of much larger range and storing capacity.
 Annual catches exceeded the 400,000 mark from the 1870s and smaller sealers were steadily pushed out of the market.

 The first modern sealing ship was the SS Bear, built in Dundee, Scotland in 1874 as a steamer for sealing.
 The ship was custom-built for sealing out of St. John's, Newfoundland, and was the most outstanding sealing vessel of her day and the lead ship in a new generation of sealers.
 Heavy-built with 6 in wooden planks, Bear was rigged as a sailing barquentine but her main power was a steam engine designed to smash deep into ice packs to reach seal herds.

 At the time of her arrival in St. John's, there were 300 vessels outfitted each season to hunt seals, but most were small schooners or old sailing barques.
 The new sealing ships represented by Bear radically transformed the Eastern North Atlantic seal fishery as they replaced the hundreds of smaller sealing vessels owned by merchants in outports around Newfoundland with large and expensive steamships owned by large British and Newfoundland companies based in St. John's.
 Owned at first by the Scottish firm W. Grieve and Sons, she was acquired in 1880 by R. Steele Junior.